Instructions for Searchable Database of Funded Grants

 Disease Indication, Product Name, or Grant Title

 Results can be displayed as a list or downloaded as an Excel file.
-If displayed as a list, the number of records specifies how many records are returned on each page displayed.
+If displayed as a list, the number of record specifies how many records are returned on each page displayed.
 The default is 100 records per page.
 Output can also be sorted by several options, e.g., investigator or date.
-Return to Searchable Database

 Note: If you need help accessing information in different file formats, see Instructions for Downloading Viewers and Players.